 Glycolic acid products and treatments for acne

-Glycolic acid is generally safe for most people to use, but it can cause some side effects in certain individuals.
+Glycolic acid is considered safe for all skin types when used properly but it can cause some side effects.

 Can glycolic acid be used with benzoyl peroxide?